Matt-Barthet/B.Sc-FYP---Blockchain-Network-Simulator/README.md

 ## Project Aims
 This project aims to expand upon existing research in the following (non-exhaustive) ways:
-1) Modelling Transactions lyaer of the Ledger.
+1) Modelling Transactions layer of the Ledger.
 2) Modelling the virtual machine to simulate smart contract run-time.

 ### References (amongst others)